boltops-tools/terraspace-docs/_includes/reference.md

-Terraspace is a Terraform Framework that optimizes for infrastructure-as-code happiness.
-It provides an organized structure, conventions over configurations, keeps your code DRY, and adds convenient tooling.
-Terraspace makes working with Terraform easier and more fun.
+It provides an organized structure, conventions over configurations, keeps your code DRY, and adds convenient tooling. <span class="bold">TERRASPACE</span> makes working with Terraform easier and more fun